Taiwan leader cites threat of Chinese ‘cognitive warfare’

 HENGCHUN, Taiwan (AP) — Taiwanese President Tsai Ing-wen said Tuesday that China is conducting “cognitive warfare” by spreading misinformation in addition to its regular incursions into nearby waters and airspace intended at intimidating the self-governing island.

-Experts have warned that China has made substantial inroads within Taiwanese mass media and could plant false narratives in social media and elsewhere to erode military morale and public confidence in the event it makes good on its threat to use force to take control of the island it claims as its own territory.
+Experts have warned China has made substantial inroads within Taiwanese mass media and could plant false narratives in social media to erode military morale and public confidence in the event it makes good on its threat to use force to take control of the island it claims as its own territory.

 “The situation around the Taiwan Strait continues to be tense, and the threat has never ceased,” Tsai said in a speech during a visit to an air defense and missile battalion in the eastern country of Hualien.